 The present Irish pension system needs reform.
 Many people face the prospect of inadequate pensions.
 Pension coverage in the working population is too low with too many people likely to be dependent, either totally or in part, on the State Pension.
 Costs in the pension industry are too high.
-Pension savings have also suffered due to uncertainty regarding their tax treatment.

 Other problems include the reality that the funding of many pension schemes is inadequate and large public sector liabilities are unfunded.
 The different pension arrangements applying to people working in the public and private sectors are a source of social tension.
 Many of these problems will be further exacerbated as our population ages.